Modifying your Workout During your Pregnancy: Safe and Effective Ways to Get Strong

 What modifications should I consider?

 Let's talk about when you should consider modifications.
-By 4 months into your pregnancy, lying on your back during workouts should be altered and replaced with lying on your side or standing.
-This is important to keep in mind as the weight of the baby on our descending vena cava, (the major vein that brings blood back to the heart) and could cause feelings of lightheadedness or feeling faint.
-If you are comfortable and able to tolerate lying on your back, GREAT but be sure to listen to your body and do not stay in this position for too long (1).
+By 4-5 months into your pregnancy, lying on your back during workouts should be altered and replaced with lying on your side or standing.
+This is true for prolonged periods of back-lying exercises and may feel more comfortable in sitting/side-lying or standing position.
+Listen to how your body feels and do not stay in one position for too longe (1).

 Joint laxity is a real thing- AKA joint mobility.
 Hormones are changing in our bodies and we need to recognize that, and know that OVER stretching is a real thing.
-If anything, I always advise my clients to strengthen and stabilize.
+If anything, I always advise my clients to strengthen during pregnancy.
 This is SOOO important to keep in mind because this can decrease your chance of lower back or hip pain as you make your way into your third trimester (1).
-Exercises that you should consider modifying as you move into your second trimester include single-leg exercises.
-I know this may not seem easy to do, especially for my ladies who love to do tree pose, but know it could lead to orthopedic (muscle, bone, tendon) issues and I am trying to save you a trip to PT.
+Exercises that you should consider modifying as you move into your second trimester include single-leg exercises, and replace this with double leg as it could feel more comfortable for your body and more safe.

 Consider modifying your core exercises.
 Yes, you can still get these muscles strong despite the baby pushing them apart.
 EVERY, let me repeat, EVERY woman will have diastasis recti during pregnancy.
 Diastasis recti is when your abdominal muscles separate to make room for the baby.
 Monitor bulging, doming, or coning during your workouts, which is when there is an imbalance in your abdominal muscles causing one to push forward and create a "dome-like" appearance.
 Manage pressure in your abdominals, by thinking about your breathing while you work out.
 It is important to breathe in as you relax, and breathe out as you exert during a workout.
 If you are running, maintain a normal breathing pattern.
 This continuous breathing will maintain a normal intra-abdominal pressure (pressure in your abdominal cavity) and allow for balance.
 Avoid holding your breath when possible during your workout (1).